sakshamsoti/smartstudyAItool/README.md

 # SmartStudy - PDF Query Application

 SmartStudy is a multi-agent Streamlit-based web application that allows users to upload PDFs, extract text, and query documents using OpenAI's GPT models.
 The application now leverages LangGraph to implement a multi-agent architecture, improving modularity, efficiency, and scalability.
+It uses a streamlit based interface with a Chatbot to allow users to have a back and forth conversation regarding their documents.

 ## Features
 ✅ Multi-Agent Architecture using LangGraph for modular and parallel processing.